 Truly hitherto hath the Lord helped us and will be with us always.
 This fortunate Church has grandchildren of its members in the ministry; Rev. Hayes Beeman, of Wooster, and Rev. John White, of the U.P.
 Church at Cedarville, Ohio; the former son of the late Rev. Henry Beeman, of New Lexington, and the latter of Rev. James White and Mrs. Amelia Wallace White, God hath not dealt so with any people.

 On Thursday Evening October 2, Rev. Dr. D.W.
 McLeod, of East Liverpool, also a former pastor, preached upon the “Glorious Gospel.”
 This was a unique service.
 H.J.
 Shore, for twenty years or more leader of the choir, invited all former choir singers-visitors- to take their old places.
 The choir was full to overflowing and and they added their voices with joy to the singers of the present choir, and Harry Shore wielded the baton with his old-time zest, and Rev. Dr. MacLeod preached in his happiest style.

 On Friday Evening October 3, Rev. J.A.
 Speer, of Coshocton, gave a stirring sermon on the “New Era.”

 On Sabbath Rev. D.M.
 Ogilvie, our Pastor, finished this delightful and eventful Centennial Week with a wonderful plea for the future, from Joshua 1, 2: ” Moses, my servant, is dead.
-Arise now, therefore, and go over Jordan.”Written by %Julie% %Hogston% - Visit Website
+Arise now, therefore, and go over Jordan.”Julie Hogston - Visit Website